 On receipt of the cover letter, MHRA will carry out an initial appraisal of whether an assessment procedure is required at this stage.
 One of the following may apply:

 2.1.
-If assessment of the data is not required at this stage, MHRA will maintain records including justification for the decision, e.g. that a regulatory submission to vary the Marketing Authorisation is planned in the next 6 months, or any other agreed reason(s) to defer the procedure.
+Assessment of the data is not required at this stage and MHRA will maintain records including justification for the decision, e.g. that a regulatory submission to vary the Marketing Authorisation is planned in the next 6 months, or any other agreed reason(s) to defer the procedure.

-2.2.
-If review of the data is required, MHRA will notify the MAH to submit the paediatric data within 60 days as a type II variation application (change code C.I.13 - complex type II variations fees will be applicable).
+2.3.
+If review of the data is required when the MAH proposes a PI update or when MHRA concludes after the initial appraisal, that a full assessment is needed to robustly conclude on prospective PI updates, MHRA will notify the MAH to submit the paediatric data within 60 days as a type II variation application (change code C.I.13 - complex type II variations fees will be applicable).
 The MAH should submit the following: